 Figure 19.1.
-Percentage of public schools that took a serious disciplinary action for specific offenses, by type of offense: School year 2005-06
+Percentage of public schools that took a serious disciplinary action, by type of offense: School year 2007-08

 NOTE: Responses were provided by the principal or the person most knowledgeable about crime and safety issues at the school.
 Serious disciplinary actions include removals with no continuing services for at least the remainder of the school year, transfers to specialized schools for disciplinary reasons, and out-of-school suspensions lasting 5 or more days, but less than the remainder of the school year.
-Respondents were instructed to respond only for those times that were during normal school hours or when school activities or events were in session, unless the survey specified otherwise.
-Population size is 83,200 public schools.
+Respondents were instructed to respond only for offenses that occurred during normal school hours or when school activities or events were in session, unless the survey specified otherwise